soheil-zz/HammingDistance/README.md

 Hamming Distance Server in C++
 ==============================

-This Hamming Distance server can be used to find matching values in a corpse of data based on hamming distance closeness.
+This Hamming Distance server can be used to find matching values in a corpus of data based on hamming distance closeness.

 Compile and Run